liuyonggsai/IIE-liuyong.github.io/_pages/about.md

 * My research interests lie in the general area of machine learning, particularly in large scale machine learning, kernel method and model selection.

 # Recent News
+* Jan 16,2019.
+A paper titled "Fast Cross-Validation for Kernel-based Algorithms" was publich online at T-PAMI.
 * Dec 25, 2018.
 A paper titled "Max-Diversity Distributed Learning: Theory and Algorithms" was submitted to arXiv, 2018.
 * Nov 1, 2018.
 A paper titled "Approximate Kernel Selection with Strong Approximate Consistency" was accepted at [AAAI 2019](https://aaai.org/Conferences/AAAI-19/).
 * Nov 1, 2018.
 A paper titled "Linear Kernel Tests via Empirical Likelihood for High Dimensional Data" was accepted at [AAAI 2019](https://aaai.org/Conferences/AAAI-19/).